vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-for-robotics.md

 A custom sensor module can then extract features and poses from the ultrasound image.
 The pose could be extracted from the surface normal detected at borders in the patch.
 Features could summarize information about measured density and texture.

-For the first test, we plan to recognize 3D objects inside a phantom (a clear bag filled with fluid).
+For the first test, we recognize 3D objects inside a phantom (a clear bag filled with fluid).
 For simplicity, the objects can be learned beforehand in simulation, similar to the Monty Meets World application.
-However, since we have 6DOF pose tracking of the sensor, we could also learn the objects directly from the ultrasound data in the real world.
+However, since we have 6DOF pose tracking of the sensor, we can also learn the objects directly from the ultrasound data in the real world.

 Monty can use three types of action output to recognize the sensed objects efficiently.
 1) It can move the patch over the full ultrasound image, akin to moving it over the full camera image from the iPad.
 2) It can suggest a location in the room for the human operator to move the ultrasound probe to in order to get a different view.
 3) It can adjust the settings of the probe, such as depth of field and gain.
 These are not required for object recognition to work, but they can help make recognition more efficient and robust.

+> 📘 Follow Along
+>
+> If you’re curious to see how this was set up, you can check out the [Ultrasound Perception repository](https://github.com/thousandbrainsproject/ultrasound_perception).
+> See the videos and more pictures on the [showcase page](../../community/project-showcase.md#ultrasound_perception)

 # Example 3: LEGO-Based Robot

+During the [2025 Robot Hackathon](https://thousandbrains.org/2025-05-robot-hackathon/) a working version of the LEGO robot application was prototyped.
+You can see the code here: https://github.com/thousandbrainsproject/everything_is_awesome

-During the May 2025 Robot Hackathon, we built a LEGO-based robot that used Monty to explore and learn about real-world objects.
+This robot used Monty to explore and learn about real-world objects.
 This project was our first full integration of Monty with a physical robot that could sense the environment on it's own and move in 3D space.

 ![Setup for using Monty on Lego Robot.](../../figures/how-to-use-monty/lego_example.png)